How to Encrypt Android & iOS Data with FIPS 140-2

 Appdome uses only FIPS 140-2 compliant cryptographic functions when establishing TLS connections.
 When used in Session Hardening mode, the outward facing connection will be established using FIPS 140-2 cryptographic functions, so in effect, this makes all outgoing TLS connections FIPS 140-2 compliant.

-Encrypting FIPS 140-2 Cryptographic on Mobile apps by Using Appdome
+Encrypt FIPS 140-2 Cryptographic on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Encrypt FIPS 140-2 Cryptographic without an SDK or gateway: